Frequently Asked Questions

 For more information on the class schedule, please see “What courses are in the Practical Nurse program?”

 The Admissions Committee has a set of policies and procedures that are used to select our future students.
-Candidates are selected based on a competitive point system split into three areas:
+Candidates are selected based on a competitive point system split into five areas:

-- Area 3: Additional Areas.
-This area gives equal points for each of the noted areas below:
+Area 4: Additional Areas.
+This area gives points for each of the categories below:

 - A one-page, typed, personal letter describing why professionalism in nursing is important.